Finding “The One”

-Whereas most people focus on what behavior is attractive/unattractive, what determines neediness (and therefore, attractiveness) is the why behind your behavior—that is, your true intentions.
+Whereas most people focus on what behavior is attractive/unattractive, what determines neediness (and therefore, attractiveness) is the why behind your behavior.
 You can say the coolest thing or do what everyone else does, but if you do it for the wrong reason, it will come off as needy and desperate and turn people off.

-The vast majority of people can sense needy behavior right away—and it’s a major turn off.
-The reason for this is that neediness is actually a form of manipulation, and people have a keen nose for manipulative bullshit.
+People can sense needy behavior right away—chances are you can tell when someone is being needy for your attention or affection—and it’s a major turn off.
+This is because neediness is actually a form of manipulation, and people have a keen nose for manipulative bullshit.